Induced subgraphs of graphs with large chromatic number. VI. Banana trees: Introduction

 We would like to know which multigraphs are pervasive in the ideal of all graphs.
 Subdividing edges in a graph or multigraph does not change whether the graph or multigraph is pervasive, so it is enough to decide which graphs are pervasive.
 (We could have written this paper just working with graphs, but sometimes multigraphs are more convenient.)
 Every such graph is a forest of chandeliers, so let $H$ be a forest of chandeliers; in view of the results of \cite{strings}, what do we still need to prove, to show that $H$ is pervasive in the ideal of all graphs?
 Let $J$ be a subdivision of $H$, and let $\mathcal{C}$ be the ideal of all $J$-subdivision-free graphs; we need to show that the members of $\mathcal{C}$ with bounded clique number also have bounded chromatic number.
 Suppose not; so for some $\kappa\ge 0$, there is a noncolourable subideal $\mathcal{D}$ of $\mathcal{C}$ such that all graphs $G \in \mathcal{D}$ satisfy $\omega(G)\le \kappa$.
 In particular, since $H$ is a forest of chandeliers, \ref{controlled} implies that $\mathcal{D}$ is not $\rho$-controlled, for any $\rho$.
 Let $\rho\ge 0$.
 Since $\mathcal{D}$ is not $\rho$-controlled, there is a noncolourable $\rho$-bounded subideal of $\mathcal{D}$.
 Thus, a forest of chandeliers $H$ is not pervasive in the ideal of all graphs if and only if for some subdivision $J$ of $H$, some $\kappa\ge 0$ and all $\rho\ge 0$ there is a noncolourable $\rho$-bounded ideal of $J$-subdivision-free graphs all with clique number at most $\kappa$.

-Let us say a multigraph $H$ is {\em widespread} if for every subdivision $J$ of $H$ and all $\kappa\ge 0$ there exists $\rho\ge 0$ such that every $\rho$-bounded ideal of $J$-subdivision-free graphs $G$ with $\omega(G)\le \kappa$ is colourable.
-Then we have shown that a forest of chandeliers $H$ is not pervasive in the ideal of all graphs if and only it is not widespread.
+Thus we would like to show the negative: that for every subdivision $J$ of $H$ and all $\kappa\ge 0$ there exists $\rho\ge 0$ such that every $\rho$-bounded ideal of $J$-subdivision-free graphs $G$ with $\omega(G)\le \kappa$ is colourable.
+Let us call this being ``weakly widespread''.

-We know which graphs are pervasive in controlled ideals, and roughly speaking, the concept of ``widespread'' is the complementary property; a graph is both pervasive in controlled ideals and widespread if and only if it is pervasive in the ideal of all graphs, which is what we really want to determine.
+The argument above shows that a forest of chandeliers $H$ is not pervasive in the ideal of all graphs if and only if it is not weakly widespread.
+We know which graphs are pervasive in controlled ideals, and roughly speaking, the concept of ``weakly widespread'' is the complementary property; a graph is both pervasive in controlled ideals and weakly widespread if and only if it is pervasive in the ideal of all graphs, which is what we really want to determine.

+Here is a slightly stronger property, eliminating $\kappa$.
+(The reason for using this strengthening is that it is somewhat simpler, and it is what in fact we proved whenever we have been able to prove the weaker property).
+Let us say a multigraph $H$ is {\em widespread} if for every subdivision $J$ of $H$ there exists $\rho\ge 0$ such that every $\rho$-bounded ideal of $J$-subdivision-free graphs $G$ is colourable.
+Equivalently, $H$ is widespread if and only if for every subdivision $J$ of $H$ there exists $\rho\ge 0$ such that for all $\tau\ge 0$ there exists $c\ge 0$ such that every $J$-subdivision-free graph $G$ with $\omega(G)\le \kappa$ satisfies $\chi(G)\le c$.

-Scott~\cite{scott} conjectured that every multigraph is pervasive in the ideal of all graphs, but this was disproved in \cite{sevenpoles}.
+Scott~\cite{scott} conjectured that every multigraph is pervasive in the ideal of all graphs, but this was disproved by a beautiful construction in \cite{sevenpoles}.
 Now we have a different question: which graphs $H$ are widespread?
-Originally we expected that the answer would be ``if and only if $H$ is a forest of chandeliers'', but in this paper we give some counterexamples, that is, widespread graphs that are not forests of chandeliers.
-So now our best guess is a resuscitated version of Scott's conjecture, the following:
+Originally we expected that the answer would be ``if and only if $H$ is a forest of chandeliers'', but ``if'' remains open and ``only if'' turns out to be false; in the last quarter of this paper we give some widespread graphs that are not forests of chandeliers.
+So now our best guess is the following resuscitated version of Scott's conjecture:

-\begin{thm} Every multigraph is widespread. \end{thm} We are very far from proving this; for instance we still do not know whether every forest of chandeliers, or indeed every chandelier, is widespread.
-All the multigraphs that we have proved to be widespread are subdivisions of outerplanar graphs.
+\begin{thm} Every multigraph is widespread. \end{thm} We are very far from proving this; we still do not know whether every forest of chandeliers, or indeed every chandelier, is widespread, and conversely, all the multigraphs that we have proved to be widespread are subdivisions of outerplanar graphs.